catlin-g/TowerOfHanoi/README.md

 ## Description

-Tower of Hanoi Console and WinForm applications written in C#.
+Tower of Hanoi Console and WinForms applications written in C#.

 ## Contributors